MS-101/aureus-zadanie/README.md

 # Python backend server

-This repository contains a implementation of REST API service for management of loans.
+This repository contains an implementation of REST API service for management of loans.

 ## Requirements

 -   python 3.13.1
 -   PostgreSQL
+-   Docker
 -   fastapi
 -   uvicorn
 -   sqlalchemy